Boeing: Jet biofuels

 The airline industry is responsible for about 11% of greenhouse gases emitted by the U.S. transportation sector.
 Aviation's share of the greenhouse gas emissions was poised to grow, as air travel increases and ground vehicles use more alternative fuels like ethanol and biodiesel.
 Boeing estimates that biofuels could reduce flight-related greenhouse-gas emissions by 60 to 80%.
 The solution blends algae fuels with existing jet fuel.

 Boeing executives said the company was collaborating with Brazilian biofuels maker Tecbio, Aquaflow Bionomic of New Zealand, and other fuel developers around the world.
 As of 2007, Boeing had tested six fuels from these companies, and expected to test 20 fuels "by the time we're done evaluating them".
 Boeing also joined other aviation-related members in the Algal Biomass Organization (ABO) in June 2008.

 Air New Zealand and Boeing are researching the jatropha plant to see if it is a sustainable alternative to conventional fuel.
-A two-hour test flight using a 50–50 mixture of the new biofuel with Jet A-1 in a Rolls-Royce RB-211 engine of a 747-400 was completed on December 30, 2008.
+A two-hour test flight using a 50–50 mixture of the new biofuel with Jet A-1 in a Rolls-Royce RB-211 engine of a 747–400 was completed on December 30, 2008.
 The engine was then removed to be studied to identify any differences between the Jatropha blend and regular Jet A1.
 No effects on performances were found.

-On August 31, 2010, Boeing worked with the U.S. Air Force to test the Boeing C-17 running on 50% JP-8, 25% Hydro-treated Renewable Jet fuel, and 25% of Fischer–Tropsch fuel with successful results.

-Electric propulsion

-For NASA's N+3 future airliner program, Boeing has determined that hybrid electric engine technology is by far the best choice for its subsonic design.
-Hybrid electric propulsion has the potential to shorten takeoff distance and reduce noise.
-Boeing created a team to study electric propulsion in future generation of subsonic commercial aircraft.
-SUGAR for Subsonic Ultra Green Aircraft Research includes BR&T, Boeing Commercial Airplanes, General Electric, and Georgia Tech.
-There are five main concepts the team is reviewing.
-SUGAR-Free and Refined SUGAR, are two concepts based on conventional aircraft similar to the 737.
-SUGAR High and SUGAR Volt, are both high-span, strut-based wing concepts.
-The final concept is SUGAR Ray, which is a wing-body hybrid.
-The SUGAR Volt concept has resulted in a drop in fuel burn by more than 70 percent and a reduction of total energy use by 55 percent.
-This reduction is the result of adding an electric battery gas turbine hybrid propulsion system.